ausgerechnet/cwb-ccc/README.md

 items (`p_query` layer) as index and frequency signatures and association measures as columns.

-NB: You can of course also define a subcorpus via a corpus query, e.g.
+You can of course also define a subcorpus via a corpus query, e.g.
 ```python
 dump = corpus.query('"Atomkraft" expand to s')